If it's hard, it's worth it. Don't give up on your stories, your novels, your writing, or anything else. You got this.

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success

 “I think that’s the best gift a teacher can give—not imparting knowledge per se, but just saying “I see something in you.
 Maybe even more than what you see.
 I see it, and I love what I see in you.” – Brian H. Peterson Title: I Give My Eyes… Author: Brian H. Peterson Genre: Nonfiction … Continue reading Book review – I Give My Eyes… (Spoiler Free)

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

-Many writers love the word “said”.
-They use it for every piece of dialogue they can.
-However, “said” can be overused.
+Many writers love the word “said.”
+They use it for every dialogue tag they can.
+But writers can overuse “said.”
 Reading “said” gives the reader nothing about the story.
-But there are other words that expand the story, letting the reader know more about the characters and plot.
-These other dialogue tags include: Announced … Continue reading Battles with the word “said”
+But there are other words that expand it, letting the reader know more about the characters and plot.
+These other dialogue tags include: Announced Boasted Commented … Continue reading Battles with the word “said”

-Most times, I believe writing's the thing for me.
-I'm always a good critic of stories and love telling them no matter what.
+Most of the time, I believe writing's the thing for me.
+I'm always a good story critic and love telling them no matter what.
 People's reactions to words are always interesting and compelling.
 But sometimes that changes.
-I'll get critiques that say I need to take a writing course cause I can't tell a story at … Continue reading Negative Critiques Destroy
+I'll get critiques that say I need to take a writing course cause I can't tell a story … Continue reading Negative critiques destroy

-To create worlds that no one has ever seen before, we must cry, bleed, and smile.
+To create worlds that no one has seen before, we must cry, bleed, and smile.
 Life isn't just the sunny side.
-We need a thunderstorm to give others a rainbow.
-So, if it seems like it's not going your way or that you may not even be able to publish anymore, remember that it's … Continue reading Friendly Writing Reminder
+We need a thunderstorm to get a rainbow.
+So, if it seems like it's not going your way or that you may not publish anymore, remember it's all a process.
+It doesn't happen over … Continue reading Friendly writing reminder

-My sophomore year, my college writing professor sat at a simple cheap table in our new classroom.
-Being the first day of class and not knowing anyone there, I sat at the opposite side of the room.
-But that didn't say much since we all sat in a circle, facing each other.
-I took out … Continue reading Creativity is a fire
+During my sophomore year, my writing professor sat at a cheap table in our new classroom.
+Since it was the first day of class, I sat at the opposite side of the room.
+But that didn't say much since everyone sat in a circle, facing each other.
+I took out an earbud to listen in … Continue reading Creativity is a fire